 Where is our “free will” to believe or dis-believe?
-Church elders quickly label the unbelievers, the doubters, and even the questioners as heretics, apostates, and infidels.
+Church elders quickly label the unbelievers, the doubters, and even the questioners as apostates, and quickly punished by being disfellowshipped.

 So, again I ask the question: In which of the two triangles does religion find itself?
 For me, it was obvious: the Triangle of Disrespect — hands down.
 Naturally, the realization of which triangle religion fit into led me to believe that the god of the holy books and the devil are both equally evil.
 Perhaps they are even one and the same being.